richardwestenra/richardwestenra.github.io/app/_posts/2009-07-20-an-open-letter-to-countdown-church-corner.md

 ---
 layout: countdown
 title: An open letter to Countdown Church Corner
+description: What happened?
+You used to be cool.
+We used to see each other all the time.
 permalink: an-open-letter-to-countdown-church-corner/
 comments: true
+social: true
+socialImg: img/blogThumbs/countdown.jpg
 ---

 Dear Countdown Church Corner.